 What are hiring managers looking for when they hire instructional designers?
-Which application materials are the most important?
+Which skills are the most important?
 How do hiring managers evaluate instructional design portfolios?
+Is AI changing the field?

-I created the 2021 ID Hiring Manager Survey to help answer these questions for the industry.
-The results should give new and experienced instructional designers some insights into how the hiring decisions are made.
+We created the 2024 ID Hiring Manager Survey to help answer these questions for the industry.
+Whether you’re a new or experienced instructional designer, check out the results to learn:

 Here are some of the top insights from the data:

-Hiring managers rated eLearning development skills as one of the most in-demand skills for instructional designers.
+Hiring managers rated the ability to apply ID theory and science as one of the most in-demand skills for instructional designers.

 When asked which top three skills the respondents look for when hiring instructional designers, they selected:

-The fourth place selection, visual design skills, comes in at a much lower 35.6%.
+The fourth place selection, project management skills, comes in at a much lower 40.6%.
 The least selected choices include:

 Overall, it appears that hiring managers are looking for instructional designers who can communicate well, apply instructional design theory, and develop eLearning in rapid authoring tools.